FRILLZ-VR/VRCRemoteControls/README.md

 ![image](ALControllerPic.png)

 Note the Parent Contraint component on the ControlBox child of the AudioLinkController.
 This component will always take the Handle object as its source transform.
-Any buttons or sliders you attach by adding a child to this object will need the same setup.
+Any buttons or sliders you attach by adding a child to the ControlBox will need the same setup.
+I recommend grouping your controls this way to avoid adding ParentConstraint components to each button or canvas you may need to add.

 As an example above, "ColorControls" is a GameObject that holds many buttons as children.
 Only the top parent, "ColorControls" will need the ParentConstraint component on it to be locked to the rest of the controller.